capri-js/tinacms-cloud-capri/content/pages/home.md

 ---
 blocks:
-  - headline: Welcome to the Tina Starter
+  - headline: Tina meets Capri
     text: >
-      This project is set up to show you the basics of working with Tina.
-You're looking at the landing page, which pulls content from content/pages/home.md, components from components/blocks, and puts them all together in pages/\[filename].tsx, all based on a schema defined in .tina/schema.ts.
+      It is a port of the [Tina Cloud Starter](https://github.com/tinacms/tina-cloud-starter) template to show
+      how [Capri](https://capri.build) can be used together with TinaCMS.
     actions:
       - label: Get Started
         type: button